 When carried out over a series of weeks these simple exercises can eradicate many muscle imbalances resulting from or causing pelvic torsion. ?It is advisable to seek medical attention from a specialist before carrying out these exercises to be clear as to the nature of your pelvic torsion. ?In most cases, one will feel ease once these exercises are continued. ?It is important to address the causes of the torsion and see why this might be happening in your case.

 1: Figure 4 stretches for Runners

-Begin by getting yourself in the position as the video suggests.
+Begin by getting yourself into the position as the video suggests.

 2: Gluteal foam rolling for runners

-The first exercise is a simple exercise which you will require a foam roller (click here) or a special grid foam roller (click here).
-Use the links to check out the types available.
-They are pretty similar and can be purchased from most sports shops.
+The first exercise is a simple exercise which you will require a foam roller or a special grid foam roller.?
+They can be purchased from most sports shops and from ourselves.

 Position yourself like the video suggests.